pmean/build-website/text/00/causation.md

 ****[StATS]:(January 27, 2000)** Causation.**

-*Dear Professor Mean, Everyone says that smoking causes cancer, but we can\'t really say that, can we?
-There is an association between smoking and cancer, but we know that association does not imply causation, don\'t we?*
+*Dear Professor Mean, Everyone says that smoking causes cancer, but we can't really say that, can we?
+There is an association between smoking and cancer, but we know that association does not imply causation, don't we?*

 > You point out that an **association is not always causation**.
 This is
 > indeed correct, **but sometimes association IS causation**.
 For